 The oddity of barcodes was that large-scale manufacturers had to use a handful of them in a product to store all the information, which slowed down the scanning process.

-One team member at Denso, Masahiro Hara, took to finding an alternative to the barcode after the request.
+One Denso Wave team member, Masahiro Hara, took to finding an alternative to the barcode.
 Some sources say Hara initially tried to increase the capacity of existing barcodes but without success.
 According to reports, Hara devised an idea for a new machine-readable code while playing the board game Go.

-Hara began working on the new code, this time not shaped like a bar but a square filled with a pixel-like pattern inspired by the board game.
-In doing so, Hara was not only solving the problem of the lower space-holding capacity of barcodes but also the way they functioned.
+Hara began working on the new code, this time not shaped like a bar but a square filled with a pixel-like pattern inspired by the board game image you can see above.
+In doing so, Hara was solving the problem of the lower space-holding capacity of barcodes and how these codes functioned.

 Soon, Hara’s team landed a successful iteration of a new machine-readable code.
-They named it the Quick Response Code or QR Code since it was tens of times faster than the barcode.
-The new code also worked even with 30% damage.
+They named it the Quick Response Code or QR Code because it was tens of times faster than the barcode.
+The new code also worked with 30% damage, which was impossible with the barcode.

-But there was one flaw: machines (cameras) took time or could not read the QR Codes amidst distractions or when scanned from an angle.
+But the promising new invention had one flaw: machines (cameras) took time or could not read the QR Codes amidst distractions or when scanned from an angle.

 One day, while returning home, Hara noticed a building standing out from the rest.
 The scene lingered in his mind and sparked an idea to experiment with frames for QR Codes.

 “At the top of the building was a geometric pattern that gave me the idea to create a 2D code that used a pattern,” Hara said.
-Then began a hunt to find a unique symbol that would help machines recognize a QR Code even amidst other elements such as images and texts.
+Then, a hunt began to find a unique symbol to help machines recognize a QR Code, even among other elements such as images and texts.

 During their research, the team found that machines could read code faster when some pattern was attached to the three corners.
 However, it was unclear which pattern they should use that is not in any other code.